 General Internship Application Pools

 Many offices at NMAH are not actively seeking interns but may still review applications from interested applicants.
 Find out more information about each office below in order to decide if you’d like to apply to a general application pool at NMAH.

 The Office of Curatorial Affairs preserves, documents, interprets, and makes accessible the collections and scholarship of the Museum in support of the Museum's mission and in accord with standards of quality and practice that maintain the Museum's leadership in the field.
 The office provides vision for the Museum's collections, research, and exhibition development activities; coordinates and integrates activities in the departments of history and collections management services and ensures responsible and coordinated management of resources within and between these two departments; and aids all of curatorial affairs in prioritizing projects and program activities.

-In the Department of History, there are seven teams:
+Within the Office of Curatorial Affairs, there are several teams:

 - Archives Center